oracle-samples/apiplatform-mgmtscripts-sample/README.md

 Increasing the log level to debug will write more diagnostic information and raw REST responses to the console and the log files.

-–Shreeni

-**Disclaimer: **These scripts are provided “AS IS” and without any official support from Oracle.
-Their use needs to be performed using details from the comments section and/or readme file (if one is included).
-Any bugs encountered, feedback, and/or enhancement requests are welcome.
-No liability for the contents of these scripts can be accepted.
-Use the concepts, examples, and information at your own risk.
-However, great care has been taken to ensure that all technical information is accurate and as useful as possible.This is an evolving set of python scripts, it is not a good example of “pythonic” code.
-It is expected that anyone using this would customize and extend to their needs.